jmangion98/post-install-config/README.md

 <img src="https://i.imgur.com/7HyoONM.png" height="80%" width="80%" alt="Configuration Steps"/>
 </p>
 <p>
+1. Switching Between Admin and Agent Panels:

-After installing osTicket, it's time to configure it as a ticketing system.
-Note that I switch between the Admin and Agent panels, indicated at the top right of the screen; if it says "Agent Panel," then the Admin panel is in use, and vice versa.
+- Navigate between the Admin and Agent panels to access specific configuration settings.
+Ensure the panel label at the top right reads Agent Panel when the Admin panel is in use, and vice versa.

-First, create a new role called Supreme Admin, which will have all permissions.
-To do this, open the Admin panel, navigate to the Agents Menu, click on Roles, and create the new role.
+2. Create Supreme Admin Roles:
+- Open the Admin Panel.
+- Go to Agents > Roles.
+- Click to Create a New Role.
+- Name the role Supreme Admin and assign it all available permissions for unrestricted access.
 </p>
 <br />